Charles Lamb

-Charles Lamb (10 February 1775 – 27 December 1834) was an English essayist, poet, and antiquarian, best known for his Essays of Elia and for the children's book Tales from Shakespeare, co-authored with his sister, Mary Lamb (1764–1847).
+Charles Lamb (10 February 1775 – 27 December 1834) was an English essayist, poet and antiquarian, best known for his Essays of Elia and for the children's book Tales from Shakespeare, co-authored with his sister, Mary Lamb (1764–1847).

 Friends with such literary luminaries as Samuel Taylor Coleridge, Robert Southey, William Wordsworth, Dorothy Wordsworth and William Hazlitt, Lamb was at the centre of a major literary circle in England.
 He has been referred to by E. V. Lucas, his principal biographer, as "the most lovable figure in English literature".

 Youth and schooling

 Lamb was born in London, the son of John Lamb (c.
-1725–1799) and Elizabeth (née Field, died 1796).
-Lamb had an elder brother, also John, and sister, Mary; four other siblings did not survive infancy.
-John Lamb (Lamb's father) was a lawyer's clerk and spent most of his professional life as the assistant to barrister Samuel Salt, who lived in the Inner Temple in the legal district of London; it was there, in Crown Office Row, that Charles Lamb was born and spent his youth.
+1725 – 1799) and Elizabeth (née Field, died 1796).
+Lamb had an elder brother, also John, and a sister, Mary.
+Four other siblings did not survive infancy.
+Their father, John Lamb Sr. was a lawyer's clerk and spent most of his professional life as the assistant to barrister Samuel Salt, who lived in the Inner Temple in the legal district of London.
+It was there, in Crown Office Row, that Charles Lamb was born and spent his youth.
 Lamb created a portrait of his father in his "Elia on the Old Benchers" under the name Lovel.

 Lamb was also cared for by his paternal aunt Hetty, who seems to have had a particular fondness for him.
 A number of writings by both Charles and Mary suggest that the conflict between Aunt Hetty and her sister-in-law created a certain degree of tension in the Lamb household.
 However, Charles speaks fondly of her and her presence in the house seemed to have brought a great deal of comfort to him.
 Some of Lamb's fondest childhood memories were of time spent with Mrs Field, his maternal grandmother, who was for many years a servant to the Plumer family, who owned a large country house called Blakesware, near Widford, Hertfordshire.
 After the death of Mrs Plumer, Lamb's grandmother was in sole charge of the large home and, as William Plumer was often absent, Charles had free rein of the place during his visits.
 A picture of these visits can be glimpsed in the Elia essay Blakesmoor in H—shire.

 Why, every plank and panel of that house for me had magic in it.
-The tapestried bed-rooms – tapestry so much better than painting – not adorning merely, but peopling the wainscots – at which childhood ever and anon would steal a look, shifting its coverlid (replaced as quickly) to exercise its tender courage in a momentary eye-encounter with those stern bright visages, staring reciprocally – all Ovid on the walls, in colours vivider than his descriptions.
+The tapestried bed-rooms—tapestry so much better than painting—not adorning merely, but peopling the wainscots—at which childhood ever and anon would steal a look, shifting its coverlid (replaced as quickly) to exercise its tender courage in a momentary eye-encounter with those stern bright visages, staring reciprocally—all Ovid on the walls, in colours vivider than his descriptions.